dnbaker/dashing2/README.md

 Dashing2 has not been tested on Windows, and we do not support it.

-Alternatively, you can build from source with  `git clone --recursive https://github.com/dnbaker/dashing2 && make -j4`.
+Alternatively, you can build from source with  `git clone --recursive https://github.com/dnbaker/dashing2 && cd dashing2 && make -j4`.

 Dashing2 now requires C++20, and therefore needs a relatively recent compiler, but the binary will be smaller than the statically-linked options provided and the code may be more directly tailored to your architecture.